 הרודיס —transliteration: Herodis (more ancient version)

 This is the name of a person and a place.

-The ruins are now a national park controlled by the Israel National Parks Authority.
+The ruins are now a national park controlled by the Israel Nature and Parks Authority.

 See the Christian archaeological Biblical teaching video which describes this ancient fortress: On the Life & Ministry of the Messiah (“In the Shadow of Herod,” part of the Faith Lessons video series).
 “Born in the shadow of Herod’s great fortress and established in our hearts, the kingdom of Jesus will endure forever.”